See also: Test Type Working Principles

 Now we set channel 2 for Speech noise (SN) with the same output as for Channel 1 (Phone right).
 We make sure that the settings are put to SIM and that Masking is on (red circles on screenshot).
 The stimuli button must be highlighted in light blue.
 Make sure the output and input of channel 1 are still the same.

 Depending on the version of your Affinity Suite, you might not be able to turn on masking.
-If you cannot turn on masking, please be sure that the points you are putting in your speech audiometry result of the Affinity/Equinox Suite are in the correct way (triangle).
+If you cannot turn on masking, please be sure that the points you are putting in your speech audiometry result of the Affinity/Equinox Suite are with the correct symbols (triangle).

 Audiqueen's webviewer displays the results entered in Audiqueen's Workstations.